karimikkonen/sextante-manual/sphinx/source/first_alg.rst

-Running our first SEXTANTE algorithm.
-The SEXTANTE toolbox
+Running our first algorithm.
+The  toolbox
 ============================================================

-.. note:: In this lesson we will run our first SEXTANTE algorithm, and get our first result from it.
+.. note:: In this lesson we will run our first algorithm, and get our first result from it.

-As we have already mentioned, SEXTANTE can run algorithms from other applications, but it also contains native algorithm that need no external software to be run.
-To start exploring SEXTANTE, we are going to run one of those native algorithms.
+As we have already mentioned, the processing framework can run algorithms from other applications, but it also contains native algorithm that need no external software to be run.
+To start exploring the processing framework, we are going to run one of those native algorithms.
 In particular, we are going to calculate the centroids of set of polygons.

 First, open the QGIS project corresponding to this lesson.
 It contains just a single layer with two polygons